-- the timing and extent of spending on our research and development efforts, including with respect to PCS-499 and our other product candidates; - the scope, rate of progress, results and cost of our clinical trials, preclinical testing and other related activities; - the time and costs involved in obtaining regulatory and marketing approvals in multiple jurisdictions for our product candidates that successfully complete clinical trials; - the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the emergence of competing technologies or other adverse market developments; - the introduction of new product candidates and the number and characteristics of product candidates that we pursue; and - the potential acquisition and in-licensing of other technologies, products or assets.
+- the timing and extent of spending on our research and development efforts, including with respect to PCS-499, HT-100 and our other product candidates; - the scope, rate of progress, results and cost of our clinical trials, preclinical testing and other related activities; - the time and costs involved in obtaining regulatory and marketing approvals in multiple jurisdictions for our product candidates that successfully complete clinical trials; - · the cost of preparing, filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the emergence of competing technologies or other adverse market developments; - the introduction of new product candidates and the number and characteristics of product candidates that we pursue; and - the potential acquisition and in-licensing of other technologies, products or assets.

-Based on our current plan, our available resources (including the remaining Clinical Trial Funding Commitment of \$1.4 million from PoC Capital) and the outcome of the additional 8% Senior Notes funding, we may need to raise additional capital before the end of the year in order to fund our future operations.
-While we believe our current resources, through our Clinical Trial Funding Commitment, are adequate to complete our Phase 2a trial, we do not currently have resources to conduct other future trials without raising additional capital.
+Based on our current plan, our available resources, the LOC Agreements and the outcome of the additional 8% Senior Notes funding, we will likely need to raise additional capital in order to fund our future operations.
+While we believe our current resources are adequate to complete our Phase 2a trial, we do not currently have resources to conduct other future trials or to develop HT-100 without raising additional capital.
 As noted above, the timing and extent of our spending will depend on the cost associated with, and the results of our Phase 2a trial.
 Our anticipated spending and our cash flow needs could change significantly as the trial progresses.
 There may be costs we incur during our trial that we do not currently anticipate in order to complete our current trial, requiring us to need additional capital sooner than currently expected.

 Additional funding may not be available to us on acceptable terms, or at all.
-If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of or suspend our current or future clinical trials, or research and development programs.
+If we are unable to obtain adequate financing when needed, we may have to delay, reduce the scope of or suspend our current or future clinical trials or research and development programs.
 We may seek to raise any necessary additional capital through a combination of public or private equity offerings, debt financings, collaborations, strategic alliances, licensing arrangements and other marketing and distribution arrangements.
 To the extent that we raise additional capital through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our product candidates, future revenue streams, research programs or product candidates or to grant licenses on terms that may not be favorable to us.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
-If we raise additional capital through bub times, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.